 Iowa Natural Heritage Foundation is looking for a dedicated professional to work with us on a temporary basis as the Mark C. Ackelson Fellow.
 This Fellow will work to inform state public policy and funding decisions that enhance natural resource protection and outdoor recreation opportunities.

 Iowa Natural Heritage Foundation is a statewide conservation nonprofit that works with private landowners and public agencies to protect and restore Iowa’s land, water, and wildlife.
 For over 44 years, INHF has worked with individuals and communities to protect land of special significance and create public parks, trails, and wildlife areas throughout the state.

-This fellowship offers the opportunity to work with some of Iowa’s leading conservation professionals, including a variety of INHF staff, state departments, coalitions, state legislators and local leaders.
-The Ackelson Fellow will gain a thorough understanding of the legislative process and natural resource issues and policy, and experience in lobbying and grassroots advocacy.
+Fellowship Opportunities: The Fellowship is a learning opportunity to work with some of Iowa’s leading natural resource conservation professionals, including a variety of INHF staff, state departments, coalitions, state legislators and local leaders.
+The Ackelson Fellow will gain a thorough understanding of the legislative process, natural resource issues and policy, and experience in lobbying and grassroots advocacy.

-To apply: Deadline- June 15, 2021
+To apply: Deadline- December 20, 2023

 About the Mark C. Ackelson Fellowship

 This fellowship was endowed at the Iowa Natural Heritage Foundation to honor Mark C. Ackelson, who devoted his career to protecting and restoring Iowa’s land, water and wildlife.
-Mark served as INHF President for 18 years, and provided strong leadership roles for Iowa conservation coalitions plus national organizations that promote conservation and trails.
+Mark served as INHF President for 18 years, and he provided strong leadership roles for Iowa conservation coalitions plus national organizations that promote conservation and trails.

 This fellowship is intended to help launch the careers of future conservation leaders.
 Fellows work alongside INHF’s professional staff and partners on a select project for a limited time.
 The focus of the Ackelson Fellowship will likely vary from year to year, as urgent or unusual opportunities present themselves.